maxwellbenton/maxwellbenton/README.md

 <h3>Current Role</h3>

-I'm a senior front-end software engineer and service architect at Mastercard.
-My work focuses on designing and engineering web applications, SDKs, and front-end microservices for Mastercard’s Click to Pay / Unified Checkout Solutions products.
+I'm a technical lead and senior front-end software engineer at Mastercard.
+My work focuses on designing and leading the engineering of web applications and SDKs for Mastercard’s Click to Pay / Unified Checkout Solutions products.

 <h3>Background</h3>

 Originally, I studied English literature in college.
 After a decade in retail management, I decided to switch careers.
 I enrolled in Flatiron School's software engineering bootcamp and upon graduating, joined the school as an instructor and then curriculum writer.
-Over time, I advanced to senior curriculum designer, software engineer, and eventually, curriculum manager before transitioning to a senior software engineering role at Mastercard.
+Over time, I advanced to senior curriculum designer, software engineer, and eventually, curriculum manager before I joined Mastercard.

 <h3>Things I've Worked On</h3>